GabeStah/dgraph-twitter-clone/tutorial/content/_index.md

 Lastly, the `DgraphQueryExecutor.executeJsonApiRequest()` method is similar to `executeRestApiRequest()`, but what's critically different is the call to `axios.post(url, this)`.
 First, you'll notice the generated url endpoint is a static `/api/json`.
 Second, we're actually passing the entire `DgraphQueryExecutor` instance (`this`) to our API endpoint.
 What does this accomplish?
 It effectively allows us to perform **direct** JSON-like transactions on Dgraph, but by first passing through our API.
 We'll see how the API handles this in that section of the guide, but this method of performing a Dgraph transaction is a nice middle ground between direct calls and pure REST API -- we can still use complex objects and instances along with the power of Dgraph's GraphQL+- query language, while also invoking our own "middleware" API for pre-transaction processing.
 Cool!

-## Handling API Requests
+## Building the API Server

 Now we'll start digging into the simple `dgraph-twitter-clone` API, which allows for either REST API endpoint requests or JSON-like payload requests, depending on the needs of the requester.
 The API heavily relies on the routing functionality provided by the [ExpressJS](https://expressjs.com/) framework, so check out their [official documentation](https://expressjs.com/en/4x/api.html) for more info on Express.
 With that, let's get into it!

-### Installing the API

-If you'd like to install and run the `dgraph-twitter-clone/api` app on your local machine to easily follow along with this guide you can do so by following the [installation]({{% ref "/#installation" %}}) instructions.
+If you'd like to install and run the `dgraph-twitter-clone/api` app on your local machine to easily follow along with this guide you can do so by following the [installation]({{% ref "/#installing-the-app-locally" %}}) instructions.
 Alternatively, if you've already cloned the [`dgraph-twitter-clone`](https://github.com/GabeStah/dgraph-twitter-clone) repository and have Dgraph up and running, you can start the API by executing the `npm start` or `yarn start` command from the `dgraph-twitter-clone/api` directory.

 ### Initialization